rwardd/Kratos-Red/README.md

 # Kratos-Red
-CSSE4011 Final Project - using FLiR sensor to detect heart rate
+CSSE4011 Final Project - Non-invasive Biometrics Hub detecting Heart rate, Blood-oxygen concentration and Respiratory rate.
+See Wiki for more!